-“So I heard but if they find out that she and Ignatius helped you they will be in grave peril from Schimrian and Pious.”
+“So I heard but if they find out that she and Ignatius helped you they’ll be in grave peril from Schimrian and Pious.”

 “I hope they won’t be punished,” Peter said anxiously.

 “I hope so too as I hold Ondine to be one of the purest souls I’ve ever met.
-On with the rest of your story, Scatterling, I’m curious to know how you all survived those three weeks.”
+On with the rest of your story, Scatterling, I’m curious to know how you all survived those two weeks of sabotage.”

 “You and me both,” Harold said impatiently.

 Surl slowly lifted the manhole cover and looked about the yard which was surrounded by former stables that had been converted into modern toilets and shower rooms for the Brothers-Technician and Exodus scientists.
 Unknown to the Scatterlings, they were in the very complex where the Plague virus was first cultured.
 She could see biohazard warnings on the walls but there was sign of life anywhere.
-“It’s safe to come up,” she said, anxious and disappointed that no fluttering moth had been there to guide her.
-“I think the Brothers are all fighting the fuel depot fire.”
+“It’s safe to come up,” she assured them but she was anxious that no fluttering moth had been there to guide her.
+“I think the Brothers are still fighting the fuel depot fire.”

 There were bodies everywhere but the torrential rain had washed most of the blood away.
-Surl gagged as she realised she had earlier washed her bucket out in that run-off water.
-There were Brothers and Tally-men entangled in death-throes and several white-coated Exodus researchers lay with gaping wounds having been trapped in the courtyard and slaughtered.
+Surl gagged as she realised that she’d washed her bucket out in that run-off water.
+There were Brothers and Tally-men entangled in death-throes and several white-coated Brothers-Scientist lay with gaping wounds having been trapped in the courtyard and run through with spears.

 “Now turn every gas tap on full,” she told them and they complied until the sound of hissing gas was almost deafening.
 Following the instructions on the map, she did the same with the hydrogen and oxygen cylinders.
 “We have to run!
 When this gas reaches the candle the whole building will explode.”

-They needed no urging as they clambered over the dead bodies in the entrance and scuttled down the rungs and into the inspection chamber with Surl heaving the manhole cover into place behind them.
+They needed no urging as they clambered over the corpses in the entrance and scuttled down the rungs and into the inspection chamber with Surl heaving the manhole cover into place behind them.
 They frantically crawled down the narrow sewer with Surl struggling to keep the lantern and map dry above the gushing and contaminated rainwater.
-In the end the water scooted them down the gentle slope and out into the junction by their Keep in the nick of time: a thunderous blast shook the ground beneath their feet and a gout of smoke erupted into the chamber.
+Suddenly a surge of rainwater scooted them down the gentle slope and out into the chamber by their Keep in the nick of time: a gargantuan blast shook the ground beneath their feet and a ring of smoke puffed into the chamber.
 “Pup made a big noise,” Pup grinned.
 “That was fun.
 Let’s do it again!”

 Surl looked at their soiled clothing and remembered another instruction on the map: Wash your clothes and skin: there may be toxic chemicals in the sewer from Exodus and the depot fire.
 She led them into the cellar and found four large bowls of water on the floor, bars of soap and some towels.
 There was even a tub of lice powder.
-She slumped onto a chair in sheer relief and let the reaction and adrenaline release in a fit of shaking and trembling.
-She pondered briefly at how unaffected they all were to all the dead bodies they’d stepped over and sighed, shaking her head.
+She slumped onto a chair in sheer relief and let the reaction and adrenaline release in a fit of quaking and trembling.
+She pondered briefly at how unaffected they all were by all the bodies they’d stepped over and sighed deeply, bowing her head.

 “What’s the matter?”
-Peter asked, taking his shirt and breeches off.
-“Ignatius is right; my skin is itching.
-We have to wash this chemical kack off us quickly or it might make us ill.”
+Peter asked, stepping out of his clothes “Ignatius is right; my skin is itching.
+We’ve got to wash this chemical kack off us quickly or it might make us ill.”

-“Those grenades could have gone up at any moment,” Michael pointed out.
+“Those grenades could’ve gone up at any moment!”
+Michael exclaimed indignantly.
 “Ignatius should’ve warned you….”